DieSkaarj/Pre-rendered_Backgrounds_with_Godot_4.4/EXPLAN.md

+# Using Pre-rendered Backgrounds with Godot 4.4.x and Blender 4.5

+This project presents a method of overlaying 3D Actors with a static pre-rendered background.
+Giving a similar effect to the early Resident Evil games.
+However, with this method we can go infront of and behind objects in a scene easily.

-# "That's the Second Biggest Monkey Head I've Ever Seen!"
+#### <p align="center">"That's the Second Biggest Monkey Head I've Ever Seen!"</p>
 <table>
 <tr>
   <td>